MateuszPestka/Project-1/readme.md

 - **Flavicon**

   - My Flavicon does not appear on my fully deployed website.
 When I use 'python3 http.server' the flavicon appears with no issues but when my website is fully deployed it does not appear.

+## **Deployment**

+- I deployed the site to GitHub Pages.
+These are the steps I took to deploy it:

+  - In my GitHub repository, I navigated to the settings menu.
+  - I went down to the GitHub Pages section and clicked the link.
+  - In the source I selected the branch to Main Branch.
+  - Once selected I clicked save and the page refreshes deploying the page giving me a detailed display ribbon to indicate the finishing of deployment.

+## **Credits**

+### **Content**

+- **Background Slideshow**

+  - I learnt how to make a background slideshow of this tutorial from [Youtube](https://www.youtube.com/watch?v=P0Ot9qE5was)

+- **Accordion FAQ**

+  - I learnt how to make an accordion style FAQ were taken of this website: [Supfort](https://supfort.com/pure-css-accordion-without-javascript)

+  - The transition for the accordion style FAQ were taken from [Supfort](https://supfort.com/css-accordion-animation)

+  - I have made slight changes of the codes above to suit my website but the I learnt the code and have used substantial parts of the code above for my website.

+### **Media**

+- **Images**

+  - All my images were taken of [Pexels](https://www.pexels.com/)